apache/mxnet/docs/tutorials/gluon/multi_gpu.md

 c = a + b.as_in_context(a.context)
 ```

-Using this example we have learnt that we can perform operations with NDArrays only if they are stored on the same GPU.
+Using this example, we have learnt that we can perform operations with NDArrays only if they are stored on the same GPU.
 So, how can we split the data between GPUs, but use the same model for training?
-We will answer this question in the next session.
+We will answer this question in the next section.

 ## Storing the network on multiple GPUs

-When you create a network using [Blocks](https://mxnet.incubator.apache.org/api/python/gluon/gluon.html#mxnet.gluon.Block) the parameters of blocks are also stored in a form of NDArray.
+When you create a network using [Blocks](https://mxnet.incubator.apache.org/api/python/gluon/gluon.html#mxnet.gluon.Block) the parameters of blocks are also stored in NDArrays.
 When you initialize your network, you have to specify which context you are going to use for the underlying NDArrays.
 The feature of the [initialize method](https://mxnet.incubator.apache.org/api/python/gluon/gluon.html#mxnet.gluon.Block.initialize) is that it can accept the list of contexts, meaning that you can provide more than one context to store underlying parameters.
-In the example below we create the LeNet network and initialize it to be stored on GPU(0) and GPU(1) simultaneously.
+In the example below, we create the LeNet network and initialize it to be stored on GPU(0) and GPU(1) simultaneously.
 Each GPU will receive its own copy of the parameters:

 ```python
 from mxnet import init